prog4biol/pfb2019/README.md

 ```python
 print((lambda dna : dna[0:3])('ATGTTT'))
 ```
 > This prints 'ATG'.
-In this example, the code works, but might not be the best way to get this job done since it ofuscates the code, or in other words, makes the code harder to understand.
+In this example, the code works, but might not be the best way to get this job done since it obfuscates the code, or in other words, makes the code harder to understand.
 There are cases where using a lambda is the only way to get a task done.

 <p>&nbsp;</p>